 Who we are

-The mission of our non-govermental and non-profit organisation is to eliminate violence against women and to secure to all people the rights introduced in the Universal Declaration of Human Rights.
-Our priorities include helping victims of domestic violence, sexual or other violence by providing legal and social counseling and preventing violence against women through education, as well as political and legislative lobbying.
-Our activities are based on the principles of human dignity, personal freedom and equality, the conviction of our employees and volunteers, and the trust of private individuals, companies, governments and international institutions.
+The mission of our non-govermental and non-profit organisation is to eliminate violence against women, our priorities include helping victims of domestic violence, sexual or other gender-based violence by providing legal and social counseling and preventing violence against women through education, as well as political and legislative lobbying.
+Our activities are based on the principles of human dignity, personal freedom and equality.

-We also focus on political and legislative lobbying.
+Lobby - we also focus on political and legislative lobbying.
 In the framework of the Committee on the Prevention of Domestic Violence and Violence against Women at the Governing Council for Equal Opportunities for Women and Men, we contribute to tackling the complex structural problems associated with the eradication of domestic and sexual violence.
-We are also pushing for specific legislative changes in the areas of domestic violence and equal opportunities for women and men.
-Already in 1995, we filed a first draft amendment to the Criminal Code concerning the extension of Section 215 of the Criminal Law "Torture of a person entrusted" to a close person.

 Awareness-raising – we are organizing various public events and awareness-raising campaigns, not only during the International Women's Day (8 March) or the International Day against Violence against Women (25 November) but also as a part of our other projects or activities.
 You can also follow us on our Facebook or Instagram.

 We are part of the Coalition of Organizations against Domestic Violence, the Czech Women's Lobby, the European Women's Lobby and the WAVE European Networks.
 Together with our partners in the Czech Republic and abroad, we are responsibly building respect for victims of domestic and sexual violence and positively changing the situation of women in the Czech Republic.